openwfm/wrf-sfire-docs/docs/singularity.md

 # How do we use containers?

-We install in containers custom software instead of installing it directly on the system.
-This allows us keep everything the software needs nicely together, and run the software on different nodes, even with different versions of linux, without reinstalling anything.
+A system administrator can build a containter with installed software instead of installing it directly on the system.
+This allows to keep everything the software needs nicely together, and to run the software on different nodes, even with different versions of linux, without reinstalling anything.

 We are using a type of containers called Singularity, which was developed with HPC in mind.
 You may have heard about Docker, which is similar.